nguyenvd-uit/uit-together-dataset/VinaFood21.md

 VinaFood21 is a more comprehensive food dataset that surpasses existing Vietnamese Food datasets from the following three aspects.
 1. Larger data volume: VinaFood21 has 13,950 images from21dishes, which has created a new milestone for complexVietnamese food recognition.
 1. More extensive category coverage:It consists of21categories, which is about 2~3 times thatof existing Vietnamese food datasets.
-1. Higher diversity: Foodcategories from our dataset cover various high intra-class distances(different look but similar type) and low inter-class distances (similarlook but different type), including both street food and a daily meal.Moreover, our dataset is more challenging in various layouts, sidedishes, and dishes in different lighting conditions
+1. Higher diversity: Foodcategories from our dataset cover various high intra-class distances(different look but similar type) and low inter-class distances (similarlook but different type), including both street food and a daily meal.Moreover, our dataset is more challenging in various layouts, sidedishes, and dishes in different lighting conditions.

 ## Citation
 If the project helps your research, please cite this paper.